ArmantoArisRoutsis/100_Days_Of_Code/Day-1__Band-Name-Generator/Readme.md

-You can view this application live by clicking this [this link.](https://repl.it/@ArisRoutsis/band-name-generator-start#main.py)
+You can view this application live by clicking [this link.](https://repl.it/@ArisRoutsis/band-name-generator-start#main.py)